Abbasid revolution

 The Abbasid revolt originated in the eastern province of Khorasan in the mid-8th century, fueled by widespread discontent with Umayyad rule.
-The Abbasids, claiming descent from Muhammad's uncle Abbas, capitalized on various grievances, including discrimination against non-Arab Muslims (mawali), heavy taxation, and perceived impiety of Umayyad rulers.
-Led by Abu Muslim Khorasani, Abu Muslim's army composed largely of Arab settlers disillusioned with Umayyad rule, marched under black banners, forming a powerful force that swept westward in open revolt, defeating Umayyad forces.
+The Abbasid dynasty—descendants of Abbas ibn Abd al-Muttalib, an uncle of the Islamic Prophet Muhammad—capitalized on various grievances, including discrimination against non-Arabs, heavy taxation, and perceived impiety of Umayyad rulers.
+Led by a Persian revolutionary using the nom-de-guerre Abu Muslim, Abu Muslim's strategy lay in unifying the grievances of the native Iranian landowning class (dehqans) with the Persianized Arab settler minority in Khorasan, both heavily disillusioned with Umayyad rule.
+Non-Arab converts (mawālī) and local supporters participated significantly in the movement; however, they formed part of a broader anti-Umayyad coalition rather than constituting an exclusively or overwhelmingly Persian ethnic uprising.
+Marching under black banners, they formed a powerful force that swept westward in open revolt, defeating Umayyad forces.
 The decisive Battle of the Zab in 750 saw the Abbasid army triumph over the last Umayyad caliph, Marwan II.
 This victory led to the fall of the Umayyad dynasty and the establishment of Abbasid rule, marking a significant shift in the caliphate's power base from Syria to Iraq and ushering in a new era of Islamic governance.

 Background

-By the 740s, the Umayyad Empire found itself in critical condition.
+By the 740s CE, the Umayyad Caliphate found itself in critical condition.
 A succession crisis in 744 led to the Third Fitna, which raged across the Middle East for three years.
 The very next year, al-Dahhak ibn Qays al-Shaybani initiated a Kharijite rebellion that would continue until 746.
 Concurrent with this, a rebellion broke out in reaction to Marwan II's decision to move the capital from Damascus to Harran, resulting in the destruction of Homs – also in 746.
-It was not until 747 that Marwan II was able to pacify the provinces; the Abbasid revolution began within months.
+It was not until 747 that Marwan II was able to pacify the provinces; the Abbasid revolution began within the course of months.

 Nasr ibn Sayyar was appointed governor of Khorasan by Hisham ibn Abd al-Malik in 738.
 He held on to his post throughout the war of succession, being confirmed as governor by Marwan II in the aftermath.

-Khorasan's expansive size and low population density meant that the Arab denizens – both military and civilian – lived largely outside of the garrisons built during the spread of Islam into Persia.
+Khorasan's expansive size and low population density meant that the Arab denizens – both military and civilian – lived largely outside of the garrisons built during the spread of Islam into Persia (then under the influence of Zoroastrianism).
 This was in contrast to the rest of the Umayyad provinces, where Arabs tended to seclude themselves in fortresses to avoid interacting with the locals.
 Arab settlers in Khorasan left their traditional lifestyle and settled among the native Iranian peoples.
 While intermarriage with non-Arabs elsewhere in the Empire was discouraged or even banned, it slowly became a habit within eastern Khorasan; and the Arabs began adopting Persian dress and as the two languages influenced one another, the ethnic barriers gradually eroded.